yanjunyangmonash/ECE4078_Lab/README.md

 For lab sessions of unit ECE4078 (Intelligent Robotics)

 ## Instructions
-Please see each folder for every week's detailed instrcutions and getting-started codes
+Please see each folder for every week's detailed instrcutions and getting-started codes.

+For discussion please join the [Slack channel](https://intelligentrobots2020.slack.com/archives/C0186M64UAY).

 ## Format
 Due to restricted access to the campus, you will be doing the implementation and testing mainly inside a simulator environment during the early weeks.